nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 shown below implements :class:`~examples.coursebooking.interface.EnrolmentInterface`.
 Unlike the previous example, its methods are all very short three-line blocks, which mostly initialise or reconstruct a "perspective" (line 1), make a new decision (line 2), and then append new events to the database (line 3).
-Because this style so easy to code, we added more methods methods just for fun!
+Because this style so easy to code, we added more methods just for fun!

 This version looks a lot like the application that uses event-sourced aggregates in the :doc:`first example </topics/examples/coursebooking>`.